AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ## Requirements

 Before creating a mesh, create a project or a templated project and workspace for the mesh.
-For other requirements see [Prerequisites].
+For other requirements see [Prerequisites](./index.md#prerequisites).

 ### Create a project

-When you [create a mesh], you must assign the mesh to a specific project.
-To create a new project, log in to the [Adobe Developer Console] and [create a project].
+When you [create a mesh](../basic/create-mesh.md), you must assign the mesh to a specific project.
+To create a new project, log in to the [Adobe Developer Console](https://developer.adobe.com/console) and [create a project](https://developer.adobe.com/developer-console/docs/guides/projects/#create-a-new-project).

 ### Add a workspace to your project

-If you are [creating a templated project], you can add [workspaces].
+If you are [creating a templated project](https://developer.adobe.com/developer-console/docs/guides/projects/projects-template/), you can add [workspaces](https://developer.adobe.com/developer-console/docs/guides/projects/projects-template/#workspaces).
 Workspaces allow you to create separate environments.
 You can also create workspaces for each developer on your team.

 Workspaces that already have an API mesh will have "API Mesh" displayed on their workspace card in the developer console.
 To learn more about viewing, deleting, or selecting projects and workspaces, see [Projects and workspaces](work-with-mesh.md#projects-and-workspaces).